 Deutsche Telekom supports a raft of networks, initiatives, and programs that promote equal opportunities and work-life balance.
 They represent the interests of women across and beyond professions and industries.
 As a partner to these organizations, Deutsche Telekom gives its female employees the opportunity to open a dialog with women from other industries and, in doing so, paves the way to professional development and career advancement measures – specifically for women.

 Additionally, these partnerships open doors for women to join Deutsche Telekom by making career options at the Group for students and graduates transparent.

-The Femtec careers platform is dedicated to inspiring women to pursue a (management) career in the technical field.
+The international Femtec careers platform is dedicated to inspiring women to pursue a (management) career in the technical field.
 As a provider of excellent entry-level and development opportunities for female STEM graduates, Deutsche Telekom is very happy to support Femtec.
 Committed and talented STEM students regularly visit the Group Headquarters in Bonn to learn more about the Group and find out about the attractive career prospects available to them at Deutsche Telekom.

-Deutsche Telekom also helps to choose Femtec scholarship candidates by offering the network guidance and support throughout the selection process.
+Deutsche Telekom also helps to choose international Femtec scholarship candidates by offering the network guidance and support throughout the selection process.
 In addition, we offer internships to Femtec members and help them to establish their own network of professional contacts.

 Global Digital Women